ddev/ddev-contrib/docker-compose-services/postgres/README.md

 * If you recieve a `Error response from daemon: ... volume is in use`, you need to stop DDEV first.

-### `ddev pgsql_export` auto-import

-* The file created by `ddev pgsql_export` is a great example of some of the commands you can use.
-* If this file exists, and the database data directory is empty (ie. you deleted the volume), the file will automatically by imported and populate your database!

 ## PostGIS

 The `postgres` image support `postgis`, but you will need to create the extension before using it: